Risk Factors for Preterm Birth. What risk factors do you have for premature birth?

 While it is important to track these risk factors in every pregnancy, up to half of women who deliver prematurely have no known risk factors.1

-Known Risk Factors
+Known Risk Factors for Preterm Labor

-Medical risk factors for preterm birth:*
+Medical risk factors for premature birth:*

 - Prior miscarriage